ktorio/ktor-documentation/topics/creating_interactive_website.md

 ```
 {src="snippets/tutorial-website-interactive/src/main/resources/templates/edit.ftl"}

 Given that HTML forms don't support `PATCH` and `DELETE` verbs, the page above contains two separate forms for editing and deleting an article.
-On the server side, we can distinguish `POST` requests sent by these forms by checking the `input` name and value attributes.
+On the server side, we can distinguish `POST` requests sent by these forms by checking the input's `name` and `value` attributes.

 Open the `Routing.kt` file and insert the following code inside `post("{id}")`: